 Your beginning is someone else’s Middle.
 So no matter how obsessively you try to compare yourself with others your results will be different.

-Above are my 10 tips for you to get started on your path to being healthy.
-End of the day you have to understand that you and I are just normal people.
+Above are my ten tips for you to get started on your path to being healthy.
+End of the day you have to understand that you and I are just ordinary people.
 We are not people who can do it all.
 Some make it look like they can do it all but trust me no one can.
-There will be days where you will feel super ecstatic for doing something and there will be days where you would feel the worst.
+There will be days where you will feel super ecstatic for doing something, and there will be days where you would feel the worst.
 But the point is we all do.
 All you have to do is to keep moving.

 Focus more on health and your looks will follow.

 The Fashion and Fitness industries thrive on making people feel inadequate as they are.
 Else why would you buy their products?
 My very request to you all is to take that first step.
 Sprint if you can, Run if you can, Walk if you can.
 No matter what keep moving.
 Do not wait for the right time.
 Your right time was yesterday.
 Are you ready to roll?